 2.1 Basis of preparation

-The financial statements of the company have been prepared and approved by the directors in accordance with International Financial Reporting Standards, as adopted by the EU ("Adopted IFRS").
+The financial statements of the company have been prepared and approved by the directors in accordance with International Financial Reporting Standards, as adopted by the EU ("Adopted IFRS').

-The financial statements have been prepared on a historical cost basis, except for derivative financial instruments, that have been measured at fair value on issue.
+The financial statements have been prepared on a historical cost basis.